embark-framework/embark-site/source/docs/pipeline_and_webpack.md

 Embark comes with two modes for building our application:

 * **development** - This mode is for development purposes and produces sourcemaps as well as unoptimized client-side code.
 Whenever we use `embark run` or `embark console`, this mode is used by default.
 Since this mode skips code optimizations, it's also the faster mode.
 * **production** - Unsurprisingly, this mode is used to create production artifacts of our application.
-It produces optimized code and is therefore slower as well.
-However, client-side code will be highly optimized and therefore smaller in file size This mode is the default for `embark build` and `embark upload` commands.
+It produces optimized code and therefore, takes longer to build.
+However, client-side code will be highly optimized, thus smaller in file size.
+This mode is the default for `embark build` and `embark upload` commands.

 We can specify a mode using the `--pipeline` option.
 This is available for both, `embark run` and `embark build` commands: